hirosystems/bitcoin-indexer/README.md

 ## Postgres

 To store indexed data, a Postgres database is required per index (ordinals, runes, etc.).
 It is recommended to use Postgres 17+ for optimal performance.

+## Bitcoin Node

+To index data, a Bitcoin Node is required.
+The indexer officially supports Bitcoin Core versions 0.24.x and 0.25.x.

 # Contribute